SuperOfficeDocs/superoffice-docs/user-guide/en/user/Service/topics/ticket.showListTickets.hotlist.md

 1. Open the request.
 (See [Process requests](ticket.listTicket.md).)
 2. Click the favourites icon ( ![icon](../media/favourite-inactive.png) ) in the request header.
 The star turns yellow ![icon](../media/favourite-active.png), and the request is instantly added to favourites.
 You do not have to click **Save**.

+> [!TIP]
-**Tip:** Before transferring responsibility for the request to someone else (see [Ask another request handler for help](ticket.showListTickets.askForHelp.md)), it is a good idea to add it to your favourites list, to remind yourself to follow it up.
+> Before transferring responsibility for the request to someone else (see [Ask another request handler for help](ticket.showListTickets.askForHelp.md)), it is a good idea to add it to your favourites list, to remind yourself to follow it up.
 It will no longer be displayed under **Own open requests** when someone else is defined in the **Owner** field.

 ## View the favourites list